-Hemophilia type A is a rare genetic disorder caused by missing or defective factor VIII (FVIII), a clotting protein in the blood.
-The disease is usually inherited, but in about one-third of known cases, it is caused by a spontaneous mutation.
+Hemophilia A is a rare genetic disorder caused by missing or defective factor VIII (FVIII), a clotting protein in the blood.
+The disease usually is inherited, but in about a third of the cases, it is caused by a spontaneous mutation.
 More than half of all patients eventually develop a severe form of the disease.

-Females inherit two X-chromosomes, one from their mother and one from their father.
-Males inherit an X-chromosome from their mother and a Y-chromosome from their father.
-This means that if a man has inherited an X-chromosome from his mother that contains a disease-causing mutation, he will have hemophilia.
+Females inherit two X chromosomes — one from their mother and one from their father.
+Males inherit an X chromosome from their mother and a Y chromosome from their father.
+This means that if a man has inherited an X chromosome from his mother that contains an F8 gene mutation, he will develop hemophilia.

-For women, the situation is slightly more complex because they have two X-chromosomes.
-During development, one of the two X-chromosomes is inactivated to prevent multiple copies of genes being active at the same time.
-If a woman inherits a single copy of the disease-causing mutation, but the healthy copy is inactivated during development, she can also develop hemophilia.
-If the chromosome carrying the disease-causing mutation is inactivated during development, she will most likely not develop hemophilia, but will be a carrier of the disease and risks passing the faulty gene to her children.
+For women, the situation is slightly more complex because they have two X chromosomes.
+During development, one of the two X chromosomes is inactivated randomly to prevent multiple gene copies from being active at the same time.
+If a woman inherits a single faulty copy of the F8 gene, but the healthy copy is inactivated in most cells during development, she also may develop hemophilia.
+If, by contrast, the chromosome containing the F8 gene mutation is inactivated in most cells during development, she most likely will not develop hemophilia, but will be a carrier of the disease and risk passing the faulty gene to her children.

 Since females are unlikely to have two mutated copies of the F8 gene, hemophilia A is more common in males.

 Symptoms of hemophilia A depend on the amount of FVIII the body can produce.
 In severe hemophilia A, patients experience excessive spontaneous bleeds that have no apparent cause.
 Bleeds may occur inside the body, including in the mouth, joints, and muscles.
 Bleeding also may occur outside the body, from small cuts or injuries.